omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-07/submissions/pki-toolkit/lab-02-pki-toolkit.md

 openssl s_client — Retrieve live certificates

 What it does:
-Connects to a TLS endpoint and retrieves the certificate chain presented by the server.
+Connects to a TLS endpoint and retrieves the server's certificate chain.

 When to use it:
 I use this as the first step when diagnosing TLS issues or analyzing a live website’s certificate.